L\'{e}vy Processes and Infinitely Divisible Measures in the Dual of a Nuclear Space: The L e vy-It o Decomposition.

 \subsection{The L\'{e}vy-It\^{o} Decomposition.}

-Our main objective of this section is to prove Theorem \ref{levyItoDecompositionTheorem}, which is the L\'{e}vy-It\^{o} decomposition.
-We will need the following properties of the space of martingales taking values in the Hilbert spaces $\Phi'_{q}$.
+Our main objective for this section is to prove Theorem \ref{levyItoDecompositionTheorem}, which is the L\'{e}vy-It\^{o} decomposition.
+We will need the following properties of the space of martingales taking values in the Hilbert space $\Phi'_{q}$.